 16:10 Quiz the finalists: Part One (90 mins)

 Panel: Victoria Gill (BBC), Amit Katwala (WIRED UK), Michael Le Page (New Scientist), Gayathri Vaidyanathan (freelance)

 Features categories in the ABSW annual awards are always inundated with entries, so how do you write one that will stand out from the rest?

-Four of this year’s shortlisted entrants will talk about what made their articles special – from dreaming up the idea to nailing the right interviews; and from crafting the narrative to working synergistically with the editor.
+Four of the 2020 shortlisted entrants talked about what made their articles special – from dreaming up the idea to nailing the right interviews; and from crafting the narrative to working synergistically with the editor.

 Victoria Gill (BBC): Chernobyl: The end of a three-decade experiment;